yoneken/ezusb_driver/README.md

-ezusb_driver
+﻿ezusb_driver
 ============

-This is a Cypress EZ-USB Windows Vista/7 driver for Windows Vista/7(x64).
+This is a Cypress EZ-USB Windows driver for Windows Vista/7(x64).
 Since Windows Vista x64, We cannot install non digitally signed driver.